kainotomo/erpnext_cyprus/documentation/cyprus_vat_return.md

    - Whether the transaction is B2B or B2C
    - Type of goods/services

-5. **Item Groups**:
+5. **Service Items**:
-   Two special item groups are crucial for proper VAT reporting:
-   - **Professional Services**: For consulting, legal services, etc.
-   - **Digital Services**: For software, digital content, etc.
+   - Any product that is not a tangible product should be marked as "Is Service" in order

-   These groups determine how transactions are reported in boxes 8A/8B (supply of goods vs services) and 11A/11B (acquisition of goods vs services) of the VAT return.
+   These field determine how transactions are reported in boxes 8A/8B (supply of goods vs services) and 11A/11B (acquisition of goods vs services) of the VAT return.

 ## Transaction Configuration